logzio/logz-docs/_source/user-guide/distributed-tracing/service-performance-monitoring-setup.md

 <div class="tasklist">

 #### Activating your Sevirce Performance Monitoring dashboard

+Only account admins can activate the Service Performance Monitoring dashboard.
+{:.info-box.note}

+To get started with your SPM dashboard, you'll need to activate your account.
+Navigate to Tracing and click on the Monitor tab.

 To get started with your very own dashboard, you'll need to